 If you ever have questions about energy efficient design, biking, soccer, or The Who, feel free to give Bill a call!

-Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Phil Medley, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, Eddie Layton, Anna Marie Burrell, Kyle Miller, Steve Schaecher, Myrisha Colston, Drew Morgan, and Steve Spangler
+Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, Eddie Layton, Anna Marie Burrell, Kyle Miller, Steve Schaecher, Myrisha Colston, Drew Morgan, and Steve Spangler

 Bill Gruen, Manager of Energy & Optimization Serivces, and Andrew Eckrich, Mechanical & Energy Engineer